-As you continue, you cross the ridge several times.
+As you continue you cross the ridge several times.
 Look for these views of the ridge, the abundance of trees, and the variety of fall color.

-- Turn LEFT onto PA 381 South to Ohiopyle and Ohiopyle State Park - After crossing the railroad tracks, turn RIGHT into the parking area at the Ferncliff Peninsula, walk along the Great Allegheny Passage Trail towards the right to the high bridge (approximately a four-minute walk) for a view of the Youghiogheny River OR - Continue on PA 381 South into the borough of Ohiopyle and turn RIGHT into the main parking area for a short walk to the overlook deck for a view of Ohiopyle Falls
+- Turn LEFT onto PA 381 South to Ohiopyle and Ohiopyle State Park - After crossing the railroad tracks, turn RIGHT into the parking area at the Ferncliff peninsula, walk along the Great Allegheny Passage Trail towards the right to the high bridge (approximately a four-minute walk) for a view of the Youghiogheny River.

+Continue on Route 381 South into the borough of Ohiopyle and turn RIGHT into the main parking area for a short walk to the overlook deck for a view of the Ohiopyle Falls or to explore the visitor center.